jatupan1989/boomjum1989/Net-request-filtering:-overview.md

 The hierarchical evaluation in matrix filtering allows a user to easily toggle whole set of block/allow permissions by just blacklisting or whitelisting a single node.
 For instance, whitelisting (or blacklisting) the "all" node allows to turn all graylisted descendant nodes into allow (or block) mode.

 All requests are evaluated in real-time against the current state of the matrix, so this means even future requests which have not been seen yet are affected by any change made to the matrix.
-For instance, this address a [problem often raised by NoScript users](http://forums.informaction.com/viewtopic.php?f=7&t=8309).
+For instance, this address a [problem often raised by NoScript users](http://forums.informaction.com/viewtopic.php?f=7&t=8309): if a user whitelist (or blacklist) the `all` cell in the matrix, all graylisted cells in the matrix will inherit the _allow_ (or _block_) status of the `all` cell.

 Note that matrix filtering is used to evaluate more than just whether net requests are to be allowed or blocked.
 It is also used to evaluate: